hellpig/WebSocket-Raspberry-Pi-robot/README.md

 If you want to create a new command (such as *pause* or *say*), create its file in the *commands* folder.
 In the file, export *config*, *run*, and *errorCheck*.
 See existing command files for guidance.
 Your command's name, aliases, and any arguments should be lowercase because the .toLowerCase() method is used on the user's script.

+You can test this code at Replit.com if you make a Node.js project.
+In webserver.js, set *hardware* to *false*, change port from 80 to 8080, set *HTMLfolder* and *CommandsFolder* to correct relative folder, and run *node webserver.js* in the Shell (no *sudo*).

 ![screenshotScript](screenshotScript.jpg)